elqal3awii/WebSecurity-Academy-with-Python/Cross-site scripting (XSS)/DOM XSS in document.write sink using source location.search inside a select element/README.md

-# Hack Steps
+## Hack Steps

-1. Inject payload in the storeId query parameter to call the alert function
+1. Inject payload in the storeId query parameter
-2. Observe that the script has been executed
+2. Observe that the alert function has been called

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script

 ```
-~$ python dom_xss_in_document_write_sink_using_source_location_search_inside_a_select_element.py
+~$ python main.py
 ```

-# Expected Output
+## Expected Output

 ```
-❯❯ Injecting payload in the storeId query parameter to call the alert function..
+❯❯ Injecting payload in the storeId query parameter..
 OK
 🗹 The lab should be marked now as solved
 ```